 The problem could be with Realtime Shadows or Baked Shadows, depending on your setup.
 By default, Unity lights are set up to mixed mode.
 We will start explaining the settings for Realtime Shadows:

 First, we'll take a look a the Light settings.
 You can find them in the Inspector when you have selected light in the scene.
 Remember that each light in the scene will have its own configuration, so you must check them all.

-- Baking setting: This option specifies what light will effect.
-There are 3 options - RealTime, Baked, Mixed.
+- Baking setting: This option specifies what light will affect.
+There are three options; RealTime, Baked, and Mixed.
 For real-time shows to appear, make sure either RealTime or Mixed are selected.

-- Shadow Type: The options under this tab are: Hard shadows, Soft shadows or no shadows.
-For Real-Time shadows, we need to make sure Hard or Soft shadows are selected.
+- Shadow Type: The options under this tab are: Hard shadows, Soft shadows, and No Shadows.
+We need to make sure Hard or Soft shadows are selected for Real-Time shadows.

 - Culling Mask: These masks allow you to specify which layers the light will affect.
 For example, if we have a character set to a custom layer called "Character" and want him to be affected by the light, the culling mask needs to include the "Character" layer.

 We will also need to make sure the objects in the scene are correctly configured to receive and cast shadows.
 We go to the Mesh Renderer or Skinned Mesh Component in the inspector of the Object we want to check.

 - Static: This toggles whether the object is static in the scene or dynamic.
 Leave this unticked for real-time lighting.

 - Cast shadows and Receive shadows: These specify whether the mesh renderer will cast and receive shadows.
 Note: Real-Time lit objects will not receive baked shadows.
 See Mixed mode lighting - Baked objects casting shadows on realtime objects for additional information.